Afudu/afudu/README.md

 # Hi there 👋

 ## 🚀 About Me
-- 🧑‍💻 Junior Python Developer with a focus on web development, data analysis, and automation.
+- 🧑‍💻 Junior Python Developer with a focus on web development, and automation.
 - 🎓 Learning new technologies and building innovative solutions.
 - 🌱 Currently exploring Django, Flask, and API development.